404src/exocore/_articles/ccna-summary.md

 - spanning-tree loopguard (**default** OR **loop**)
     - loop guard feature prevents nondesignated ports from inadvertently forming bridging loops if the steady flow of BPDUs is interrupted.
     - **default** will enable loop guard for the entire switch in global config, **loop** will enable for specific ports in interface config mode.
-    - when port stops receiving BPDUs, loop guard puts the port into the loop0incosistent state, which keeps the port in a blockign state.
+    - when port stops receiving BPDUs, loop guard puts the port into the loop-inconsistent state, which keeps the port in a blocking state.
     - After the port starts receiving BPDUs again, loop guard automatically re-enables the port so that it transitions through the normal STP states.

 DAI (Dynamic ARP Inspection)